-The cafeteria is another classroom.
-Students see the food waste.
+Schools have multiple options to address food waste.
+The cafeteria can be another classroom.
 Valuing food and managing it properly is a life-long lesson.

-Quick tips to prevent & reduce food waste in K-12 schools:
+Quick tips to prevent & reduce food waste in K-12 school

 - Download: Reducing Food Waste - A Guide for South Carolina Schools